Phuket (city): History

 As of 2019, the Fine Arts Department and the Phuket provincial authorities are preparing a proposal to the United Nations Educational, Scientific and Cultural Organization (UNESCO) for Phuket Old Town to be listed as a World Heritage Site.

-In 2004 the town was elevated to city status (thesaban nakhon, เทศบาลนคร).
+In 2004, the town was elevated to city status (thesaban nakhon, เทศบาลนคร).

 Culture

 The major religion is Buddhism.
 The Buddhist temples in the city are attractive destinations for national and international tourists.
 Along the streets some Hindu temples depicting the statues of Ganesha and Brahma can also be seen.

+Climate

 Demographics

 Since 2005, the population of Phuket has been increasing.